Mike Gandolfi: Career

 Mike Gandolfi is an Emmy, Peabody, and Golden Globe Award–winning television writer, who has written for the television series, Roseanne, Veronica's Closet, and Dennis Miller Live.
 While on staff at Roseanne, Gandolfi co-wrote the 100th episode, "The Dark Ages'", which was nominated for a Writers Guild Award.
 As of 2016, he has two feature films in development, with producers, directors, and talent attached.
-In addition, he had a recurring role as Andrew throughout most seasons of the Warner Brothers' television series, Gilmore Girls, with a role he will be reprising in the Netflix revival of the series.
+In addition, he had a recurring role as Andrew throughout most seasons of the Warner Brothers' television series, Gilmore Girls, with a role he reprised in the Netflix revival of the series.

 He has trained at many improv, comedy, and acting schools including, Upright Citizens Brigade, Groundlings, IO West, Nerdist, Chris Game, Miles Stroth Workshop, Actors Workout Studio, Anthony Meindl's Actor Workshop, Elizabeth Mestnik Acting Studio, and the Magic Castle.

 Mike started his career as a stand-up comic, performing in comedy clubs across the country and working with such acclaimed comedians as Jay Leno, Jerry Seinfeld, Roseanne Barr, and Tom Arnold.
 He has performed stand-up at many places all over the country including improv in Hollywood, San Francisco, and San Diego.
 He has also performed at The Comedy Store in Hollywood and La Jolla, California, the Great American Music Hall in San Francisco, Zanies in Chicago, The Fillmore in San Francisco, the Comedy Gallery in Minneapolis, and The Comedy Connection in Boston.

 He was one of the original writers for the Air America radio network.

 While writing for Roseanne, one of the other writers on the series was Amy Sherman-Palladino.
 She went on to create Gilmore Girls, in which he played a recurring role throughout the series.

 He is a member of the Screen Actors Guild, American Federation of Television and Radio Artists, and Writers Guild of America.